StunlockStudios/battlerite-docs/source/makingrequests/makingrequests.rst

 GZIP
 ---------------------------

-Clients can specify the header ``Accept-Encoding: gzip`` and the server will compress responses.
+Clients can specify the header ``Accept-Encoding: gzip``, and the server will compress responses.
 Responses will be returned with ``Content-Encoding: gzip``.

 Given the size of matches, this can have significant performance benefits.